WILD ROSE FARM

 We come together from diverse backgrounds and bring rich experiences to build a program that empowers, nourishes, and inspires children to play and learn on the farm and in nature.

-Lincoln Geiger is founder of Wild Rose Farm home of its parent organization, Gaia Education Outreach (GEO) Institute.
-He grew up in rural southern Sweden, where the land with its ancient roots were still alive in its people.
-He started farming at the age of 18, inspired by the ways of his village and the vibrant Swedish BioDynamic movement, which he joined for a life dedicated for a renewal of agriculture.
+Lincoln Geiger is founder of Wild Rose Farm, home of its parent organization, Gaia Education Outreach (GEO) Institute.
+He grew up in rural southern Sweden, where the land with its ancient roots was still alive in its people.
+He started farming at the age of 18, inspired by the ways of his village and the vibrant Swedish Biodynamic movement, which he joined for a life dedicated for a renewal of agriculture.
 He inspired and created the Swedish collective Mother Earth with his brother Chris where he worked as gardener, farmer and miller for seven years.
 In 1979 he immigrated to Temple, New Hampshire where he started a small farm, and in 1986 co-founded the Temple-Wilton Community Farm (TWCF) which helped spark the idea of Community Supported Agriculture (CSA) in the US.
 Working there with the dairy cows, the pastures and hay lands for over 30 years, he always invited children as well as adults to join him in the work on the farm.
 Now working as the Director and Farmer/Educator of Wild Rose Farm NH/Gaia Education Outreach (GEO) Institute, he shares with the children knowledge and stories of his beloved farm, fields and forests every day.

 WILL AND KELLY MINEHART

 Will and Kelly Minehart come to Wild Rose Farm with a passion for fostering connection to the natural world.
 Will is a class teacher at Pine Hill Waldorf School at High Mowing and has worked in Waldorf Education for 7 years.
-A lifelong lover of birds and the outdoors Will found his way into education through his work in nature-based camps and ecological institutes as well as work in trail maintenance and ornithological research.
-He taught Environmental Science/Studies in a public high school and as an adjunct at a State University before completing his Waldorf Education training at Antioch University.
+A lifelong lover of birds and the outdoors, Will found his way into education through his work in nature-based camps and ecological institutes as well as work in trail maintenance and ornithological research.
+He taught Environmental Science/Studies in a public high school and as an adjunct at a State University of New York (SUNY) before completing his Waldorf Education training at Antioch University.
 Kelly also has a work history teaching Environmental Science/Studies at the high school and college level, and work experience in forestry and holistic agriculture.
 She wishes to weave her love for ecology with handwork, and last year completed her Applied Arts Teacher Training at the Fiber Craft Studio in Chestnut Ridge, NY.
 She is currently home with their 4 children in Wilton, NH.

 GET IN TOUCH